Way back when Dinosaurs roamed Florida, Bill Slaughter opened Spruce Creek Fly-In Realty. (Actually in June of 1985.)

 At the time, 1969, the airport was accessed by a dirt/sand road appropriately named Airport Road.
 It approached the property from the east side of the field and utilized some of the existing taxiways then transitioned to Pioneer Trail to the south of the property.

 The first order of business was to constructed a bridge on the north entrance and design a golf course.
 They operated out of two mobile offices in the center of the airport and later construct five attached living areas with T-hangars.

 The first homes were completed in the mid seventies and shortly after there was the great gas crunch and the buyers stopped coming.
 The five owners brought in several other investors, but ended up surrendering the property to the mortgage holder, which was an insurance company.
 That company tried to continue the project with little success.
 The development project was put up for sale in the early eighties and purchased by Jay Thompson.

 Out of nowhere there came a lot of gasoline and a lot of buyers and the rest is history.

 Lenny and Pat Ohlsson worked for Bill Slaughter and eventually purchased the real estate company.
 Over the years the Ohlsson’s had acquired some of the other real estate firms that had sprung up.

 Spruce Creek Fly-In Realty has promoted the “Spruce Creek” community, in fact they did such a good job that most people refer to the community as Spruce Creek Fly-In or just the Fly-In.

-Pat and Lenny have been in business for over twenty-seven years by relating with the buyers and sellers as friends.
+Pat and Lenny have been in business for over 32 years by relating with the buyers and sellers as friends.
 They plan to be at Spruce Creek Fly-In for many more years.